javascript-tutorial/en.javascript.info/9-regular-expressions/02-regexp-methods/article.md

 Which method to use depends on what we'd like to do.

-Methods become much easier to understand if we separate them by their use in real-life tasks:
+Methods become much easier to understand if we separate them by their use in real-life tasks.

+So, here are general recipes, the details to follow:

 **To search for all matches:**